-The Authority credited the following grants, contributions and donations to the Comprehensive Income and Expenditure Statement in 2011/12.
+The Authority credited the following grants, contributions and donations to the Comprehensive Income and Expenditure Statement in 2012/13.
+The figures for 2011/12 have been restated to recognise contributions and donations previously omitted.

-The Authority has received a number of grants, contributions and donations that have yet to be recognised as income as they have conditions attached to them attached to them that will require the monies or property to be returned to the giver.
+The Authority has received a number of grants, contributions and donations that have yet to be recognised as income as they have conditions attached to them that will require the monies or property to be returned to the giver.
 The balances at the year-end are as follows: